Felix Manzanero Obituary which I wrote and appeared in American Lutherie: Journal of the Guild of American Luthiers, Number 139, Spring 2020:

 Felix Manzanero, Ole! (b.1937, d.
 August, 2019) By Ronald Fernandez

 Felix was born in 1937 in Madrid during the Spanish Civil War.
-His father was a musician.
-At age 14 he apprenticed at the shop of Jose Ramirez II where he spent 12 years.
+He father was a blind musician.
+At age 14 Felix apprenticed at the shop of Jose Ramirez II where he spent 12 years.
 He made 1000+ guitars there.
 Those guitars are identified by his initials stamped inside.
-I once repaired a “Ramirez” flamenco owned by Neil Diamond identified by that stamp.
+I once repaired a "Jose Ramirez 1a" flamenco guitar owned by Neil Diamond identified as a Felix Manzanero by the ink stamp inside.
 Of significance is the fact that Felix was making guitars under Jose Ramirez III while the modern 1-A classical, which Andres Segovia eventually embraced, was evolving.

-My friend Felix was fun to be with, warm, friendly and open.
-He loved his wife and family.
-He liked to travel.
+My friend Felix was fun to be with--he was warm, friendly and open.
+He loved his wife.
+He loved to travel.
 He drove all over Spain.
-He came to to visit California a few times and hand carried an unvarnished Flamenco to me.
-He went to Cuba and Egypt with his wife.
-I would refer people to see him in Madrid and he would take them to his local bar-restaurant across the street and treat them royally.
+He came to visit California a few times and hand carried an unvarnished Flamenco Guitar for me to French Polish.

 He had a thick Madrid accent.
 His family had been in Madrid for many generations.
 Felix had a brother Pedro who had worked at the Ramirez shop and apparently did repairs (I never met him).